sdneon/node/doc/api/process.md

 The `process.argv` property returns an array containing the command-line arguments passed when the Node.js process was launched.
 The first element will be [`process.execPath`][].
 See `process.argv0` if access to the original value of `argv[0]` is needed.
-The second element will be the path to the JavaScript file being executed.
-The remaining elements will be any additional command-line arguments.
+If a [program entry point][] was provided, the second element will be the absolute path to it.
+The remaining elements are additional command-line arguments.

 For example, assuming the following script for `process-args.js`: